Edited by Peter Stavrou, MD

-Viscosupplementation is a procedure in which a hyaluronic acid-based product is injected into an arthritic joint.
-Hyaluronic acid is a naturally occurring component of synovial fluid and articular cartilage.
+Viscosupplementation is a procedure in which a hyaluronic acid-based product is injected into an arthritic joint in order to improve the pain, swelling and stiffness associated with arthritis.
+Hyaluronic acid is a naturally occurring component of joint (synovial) fluid and cartilage.
 It is thought to play a role in joint lubrication and cartilage resilience, protecting the cartilage on a cellular level.
 Treatment typically consists of between three and five weekly injections into the affected joint.
-The effect of the treatment is quite variable.
+The outcome of the treatment is quite variable.
 When it is successful, symptomatic improvement can last for up to six months.
 Viscosupplementation is only recommended for patients for whom traditional non-operative treatment has been unsuccessful, and as an alternative to surgery.
 Our understanding of hyaluronic acid injections, including its exact mechanisms of action, are currently evolving.

 What is hyaluronic acid?

 Hyaluronic acid, also called hyaluronan or hyaluronate, is a non-sulfated glycosaminoglycan.
 It is one of the chief components of the extracellular matrix (the non-cellular component of cartilage that makes up the vast majority of articular cartilage).
-It has been estimated that the average 70kg (154 lbs) person has roughly 15 grams of hyaluronic acid in their body, one-third of which is turned over (degraded and synthesized) every day.
+It has been estimated that the average 70kg (154 lbs) person has roughly 15 grams of hyaluronic acid in their body, one-third of which is turned over (broken down and re made) every day.

-Hyaluronic acid serves a variety of important functions throughout the body, including playing a multifaceted role in the mediation of several cellular and matrix events in the process of skin tissue repair, and maintaining joint function.
-Hyaluronic acid is a major component and one of two natural lubricants found to increase the viscosity of synovial fluid.
+Hyaluronic acid serves a variety of important functions throughout the body, including a role in the process of skin tissue repair and maintaining joint function.
+Hyaluronic acid is a major component and one of two natural lubricants found to increase the viscosity of joint (synovial) fluid.
 Synovial fluid is the thick gel-like substance responsible for cushioning joints and providing lubrication to reduce joint friction.
 Hyaluronic acid is also present in a membrane around each cell (chondrocyte) of articular cartilage, which covers the ends of bones in a joint, contributing to its resilience.
-Additionally, the molecular weight and concentration of the naturally occurring hyaluronic acid decreases with age and at an accelerated rate for patients with osteoarthritis, decreasing the lubrication and protection of the joint tissues.
+Additionally, the molecular weight and concentration of the naturally occurring hyaluronic acid decreases with age and at an accelerated rate for patients with osteoarthritis, decreasing its effectiveness in lubrication and protection of the joint tissues.

 Hyaluronic acid has been used to treat osteoarthritis through a series of hyaluronic acid-based injections into the joint cavity.
-These injections are thought to supplement the viscosity of the joint fluid (viscosupplementation), lubricating and cushioning the joint and producing an analgesic effect.
+These injections are thought to supplement the viscosity of the joint fluid (viscosupplementation), lubricating and cushioning the joint and producing a pain relieving (analgesic) effect.
 It has also been suggested that hyaluronic acid has some direct positive biochemical effect on the cartilage cells.